NillionNetwork/nillion-docs/docs/blacklight/overview.md

 Together, these components form a credibly neutral trust layer that holds applications with TEE workloads accountable through continuous monitoring and verification.

-## Community Roles

-Blacklight has two main community roles:

-1. **Verifier Node Operators**: Community members can run permissionless verifier nodes to verify TEE workloads and earn rewards. **[Run a verifier node](/blacklight/run-a-node) to join the network.**

-2. **App Developers**: Developers can register their TEE workloads (running on nilCC or Phala) to be verified by the Blacklight network, providing accountability and trust for their applications.

 ## Verification Scope

 Blacklight currently verifies: